Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 This is an implicit version of the BO for Unity.
 It uses implicit data as objectives in the human-in-the-loop process (for example, live smartwatch data from the proband).

 ## Installation
-This is a step-by-step explanation of how to get the asset up and running on your system.
+Follow these steps to set up the asset on your system:
 1. Clone the repository
 2. Run the installation_python.bat (or the install_python.sh for macOS) to install Python and the library requirements.
 These files are located in *Assets/StreamingAssets/BOData/Installation*
-3. Download the Unity Hub
+3. Download & install the Unity Hub
 4. Create or login to your (student-)licensed Unity account
 5. Install Unity 2022.3.21f1
 6. Add the project to the Unity Hub by selecting the repository folder